Radical media

 The term "radical media" was introduced by John D. H. Downing in his 1984 study of rebellious communication and social movements emphasizing alternative media's political and goal-oriented activism.
-Radical media manifests New Social Movements’s individualistic, and humanistic socio-political model of disintermediation.
+Radical media manifests new social movements' individualistic, and humanistic socio-political model of disintermediation.
 While the coverage of this term coincides with other branches of alternative media, namely tactical and activist media, it differs from conventional mass media in terms of its ideological and behavioural practices, making radical media significant in terms of its amplification of social movements.
 Downing describes Radical Media as being "generally small-scale and in many different forms, that express an alternative vision to hegemonic policies, and perspectives."
 Hence, the term categorizes various forms of alternative media that are progressive, reformist and post-materialistic.
 Some media that are categorized by radical media include, but are not restricted to, community media, student media, tactical media, subcultural media, social movement media, citizen media, and alternative journalism.
 Groups that fall under radical media emphasize egalitarian channels characterized by inclusive, action-driven, prefigurative, and marginal practices that challenge conventional media.